jack-driscoll/jack-driscoll.github.io/github.md

 Hey, you guys, check it out, I made a website!
 ```

 Save the file and go to `username.github.io` and shit yourself.
 You just made a webpage.
-Now, [learn `markdown`](https://www.markdownguide.org/), it's honesly easy.
+Now, [learn `markdown`](https://www.markdownguide.org/), it's honestly easy.
 Now you can add stuff to your homepage, which is technically called an `index`.

 ## How did I do this?
 I don't know HTML or CSS and I have no idea what I just did...hold me, I'm scared